slightlyskepticalpotat/snakewhisper/README.md

 For easy implementation, snakewhisper uses the [Fernet](https://cryptography.io/en/latest/fernet/) encryption scheme from the [cryptography](https://github.com/pyca/cryptography) Python package.
 Fernet is just AES-128 encryption with a SHA-256 hash-based message authentication code, and the full specification can be viewed [here](https://github.com/fernet/spec/blob/master/Spec.md).
 It also adds a timestamp to the message, but snakewhisper does not use that functionality.

 ## To-do List
-- Help functionality with docstrings
 - Proper key exchange algorithm
+- Register and upload pip package
 - More than two people chatting
-- Register and upload pip package

 ## Contributing
 Pull requests are welcome, but please open an issue to discuss major changes.